Haddonfield, New Jersey

 Haddonfield was incorporated by an act of the New Jersey Legislature on April 6, 1875, within portions of Haddon Township following a referendum on the same day.
 The borough became an independent municipality in 1894.
 The borough was named for Elizabeth Haddon, an early settler of the area.

 History

-The Haddonfield area was occupied by Lenni Lenape Native Americans.
-The Lenape disappeared from the local area when settlers arrived.
-Arrowheads and pottery shards have been found by residents by the banks of the Cooper River, hinting that there was a Native American settlement in Haddonfield at one point in time.
+The Lenape were indigenous to Haddonfield and the surrounding area, but this Native American tribe largely disappeared following European arrival.
+Arrowheads and pottery shards have been found by the banks of the Cooper River.
+The Lenape heritage of the borough is marked with a monument marking their connection to the area.